PRM™ Certificate Programs for Students

 Individuals who pass either or both of the PRM Certificate exams for students are provided a digital certificate that is used as evidence of meeting that exam requirement when applying for the PRM Designation.
 When applying for the PRM Designation, the certificates from the PRM Student program are documented during your application review.
 All other PRM requirements must be met before Holder status is issued.
 Download the PRM Candidate Guidebook for details of the current PRM requirements.

-Individuals who have not passed the PRM exams as a student may still apply for the PRM Designation when they meet the experience requirements.
+Individuals who have not passed the PRM exams as a recent graduate or student may still apply for the PRM Designation when they meet the experience requirements.
 With an approved application, the full PRM Program fee is required, which will provide access to the complete set of PRM handbooks required to study, as well as authorization to sit for both exams as a PRM Designation candidate.
 The 60-day retake period still applies in this situation.

 Download the PRM Candidate Guidebook for details of the current PRM requirements.